 Loosely.
 As a start.
 Use your non-writing hand to place the tool in your writing hand and just hold it.
 Don’t squeeze it.
-Holding the pen with tension in the hand can only lead to more tension, pain, and possible damage to the hand.
-If you’ve ever injured your hand, you know how valuable it is.
+Holding the pen with tension in your hand leads to more tension, pain, and possible injury.
 The muscular strength you use while writing in calligraphy will come from your shoulder, upper arm and your wrist.
 The control and manipulation will come from the fingers.

 Have the inner wrist where it bends on the table.
-Just for a second, press your forearm down into the table.
+Just for a second, press the fleshy part of your forearm down into the table.
 Feel the muscle there?
 That muscle will govern some movements and turns, keeping the wrist straight and stable.

 3 Ways to Lighten Up Your Grip:

 - Take your index finger off of the pen as you write.
 It’ll relieve tension and get you used to relying on other parts of your hand and arm for writing.
 You’ll see how much you can still accomplish without it.
-I learned this from Joi Hunt and it helped me.
+I learned this from Joi Hunt.

 - Hold a crumpled up tissue or paper towel in your palm as you write.
 It’ll make you aware of the space in your palm and how hard you might be squeezing your hand into a fist.
 Alternately, hold the paper towel in your non-writing hand and squeeze it.
 It’ll transfer some of the squeezing out of your writing hand.

-When I started, I wanted to finish calligraphy pieces I was working on and I was damn determined to get it right!
-I was uncomfortable, so pile discomfort with frustration over a period of an hour or more and I felt rotten, negative self talk notwithstanding!
-Tension is poisonous and builds up.
-Fatigue does set in and the eyes and hands need a break.
-I’m sure I would have been gentler with myself and had better results at the beginning had I stood up and stretched, walked around, and gotten the blood flow going.
+Fatigue set in and my eyes, mind, and body needed a break, but I would always keep working.
+I was damn determined to finish calligraphy pieces I was working on.
+Couple discomfort with frustration and after a period of an hour or more I felt rotten and defeated.
+I’m sure I would have been more kind with myself and gotten better results out of my practice had I stood up and moved around.
 Knowing when to say when and taking a break is a sign of strength.
 Your letters can only benefit from your rest.
 Stand up, walk around, and stretch at least every 30 minutes.